-- 58. Good progress has been made on Teal Close and North of Papplewick Lane sites which are both currently under construction. - 59.
+- 56. Good progress has been made on Teal Close and North of Papplewick Lane sites which are both currently under construction.
+As of March 2023, Teal Close is almost half complete and Papplewick Lane is more than three quarters complete. - 57.
 Part of the Top Wighay Farm site has been completed (38 homes) and the remainder has outline planning permission for residential, business uses, local centre and associated infrastructure granted in March 2022.
+A reserved matters application was submitted in December 2023.
 The Council helped secure public funding through the Accelerated Construction Fund which has been used to fund access improvements to site.